 - Pour the batter into the greased 9×13 baking dish.
 Spread out evenly with a silicone spatula.

 - Bake the cake for 32-38 minutes, or until a toothpick comes out clean when poked in the center.
-Let the cake cool completely before adding whipped topping (I like to add the cake to the fridge for a few hours or overnight).
+Let the cake cool completely on a wire rack before adding whipped topping (I like to add the cake to the fridge for a few hours or overnight).

 Whipped Pineapple Topping: